 The “innovation ecosystem,” as it’s often called, includes a wide range of programs, services and events that support a diverse array of students, faculty, staff and alumni in their entrepreneurial quests.
 There are mentoring programs like Entrepreneurs in Residence that offer guidance to nascent entrepreneurs; incubators and accelerators like the Basement and StartR where ideas are nurtured into companies; and pitch competitions like Triton Entrepreneur Night and the Fast Pitch at San Diego Startup Week where startups can win funding and free services.
 The goal of all these programs is to ensure campus innovators are supported in their endeavors, are able to learn valuable skills, and have a safe place to test out their ideas.

-Assistant Vice Chancellor for Innovation and Commercialization Paul Roben says the environment at UC San Diego is the key to success: “We have incredibly talented researchers and innovators; we have extremely dedicated staff; we have truly supportive leadership.
+Associate Vice Chancellor for Innovation and Commercialization Paul Roben says the environment at UC San Diego is the key to success: “We have incredibly talented researchers and innovators; we have extremely dedicated staff; we have truly supportive leadership.
 It’s a winning combination that really allows our innovation and entrepreneurial activities on campus to flourish, creating products and services that directly impact lives around the world.”

 For UC San Diego, the 2018-19 academic year saw a record number of commercial licenses and patents, and the campus has the potential to have the most startups within the University of California system.